adobe/aepsdk-edgemedia-ios/Documentation/getting-started.md

 config["edgeMedia.channel"] = @"<YOUR_CHANNEL_NAME>";
 config["edgeMedia.playerName"] = @"<YOUR_PLAYER_NAME>";
 config["edgeMedia.appVersion"] = @"<YOUR_APP_VERSION>";
 [AEPMobileCore updateConfiguration:mediaConfiguration];
 ```
 ----

-## Add the AEPEdgeMedia extension to your app
+## Add the Media for Edge Network extension to your app

 ### Download AEPEdgeMedia extension